danielfett/draft-dpop/main.md

     be used without proving possession of the respective private key.
     If a refresh token is issued to a public client, it too is bound to the public key of the DPoP proof.
-  * (C) To use the access token the client has to prove possession of the private key by, again, adding a header to the request that carries a DPoP proof for that request.
+  * (C) To use the access token, the client has to prove possession of the private key by, again, adding a header to the request that carries a DPoP proof for that request.
 The resource server needs to receive information about the public key to which the access token is bound.
 This